posita/dyce/docs/translations.md

     ``#!python H(6).gt(H(10))`` will compute how often a six-sided die is strictly greater than a ten-sided die.
     ``#!python 2@(H(6).gt(H(10)))`` will show the frequencies that a first six-sided die is strictly greater than a first ten-sided die and a second six-sided die is strictly greater than a second ten-sided die.
     This isn’t quite what we want, since the mechanic calls for rolling a single six-sided die and comparing that result to each of two ten-sided dice.
-    Other than [``H.substitute``][dyce.h.H.substitute], ``dyce`` does not provide an internal mechanism for handling dependent probabilities, so we either have to use that or find another way to express the dependency.
+    Other than [``resolve_dependent_probability``][dyce.h.resolve_dependent_probability] and [``H.substitute``][dyce.h.H.substitute], ``dyce`` does not provide an internal mechanism for handling dependent probabilities, so we either have to use that or find another way to express the dependency.

 Now for a _twist_.
 In cooperative or solo play, a failure or success is particularly spectacular when the d10s come up doubles.
-The trick to mapping that to ``dyce`` is recognizing that we now have a dependent probability that involves *three* independent variables: the (modded) d6, a first d10, and a second d10.
+The trick to mapping that to ``dyce`` internals (beyond the brute force approach) is recognizing that we have a dependent probability that involves *three* independent variables: the (modded) d6, a first d10, and a second d10.

-We even deploy a technique involving ``#!python partial`` to parameterize our ``#!python mod`` value.
+[``resolve_dependent_probability``][dyce.h.resolve_dependent_probability] is especially useful where there are multiple independent terms.
-This ends up looking similar to our brute force solution of the simpler mechanic, above, but without requiring the low-level accounting.
+The interior of our dependent term ends up looking similar to our brute force solution of the simpler mechanic above, but without the low-level accounting.

 ``` python
 >>> class IronSoloResult(IntEnum):